 - c. with prospective or actual purchasers, or sellers on a need-to-know and authorized basis in the event of a sale, merger, joint venture, reorganization, assignment, or other transfer or disposition of all or any portion of our business.
 It also is our practice to require appropriate protection for personal data under each commercial transaction.

 - d. with government agencies pursuant to a judicial proceeding, court order, or legal process.

 6.1 As noted, we may send periodic promotional emails to you, and where required by law, we will obtain your consent to do so.
-You may opt out of such communications at any time by following the opt-out instructions contained in the email or the instructions in the below section 14.
-If you opt out of receiving emails about recommendations or other information we think may interest you, we may still send you emails about your account or any Services you have requested or received from us.
+You may opt-out of such communications at any time by following the opt-out instructions contained in the email or the instructions in Section 14.
+If you opt-out of receiving emails about recommendations or other information we think may interest you, we may still send you emails about your account or any Services you have requested or received from us.

 - a.
 Cookies.
 Cookies are alphanumeric identifiers that we transfer to your computer's hard drive through your web browser for record-keeping purposes.
 Some cookies allow us to make it easier for you to navigate our Site, while others are used to enable a faster log-in process or to allow us to track your activities while using our Site.
 Most web browsers automatically accept cookies, but, if you prefer, you can edit your browser options to block them in the future.
 The Help portion of the toolbar on most browsers will tell you how to prevent your computer from accepting new cookies, how to have the browser notify you when you receive a new cookie, or how to disable cookies altogether.